 This is a question that people ask when they first start on their Kindle Publishing journey.
-It's a question I pondered a many of time.
+It’s a question I pondered many times.

 Time vs Money

 The real question that you should be asking is: How Much is Your Time Worth?

 If you’re spending the time to write your own book(s) to save money, then you’re trading time for money.
 Which is something we all do from time to time depending on circumstances.

 Writing your Kindle book yourself, no harm, no foul, but eventually, you’ll figure out that this penny-saving mindset isn’t scalable, that is, if you want to grow your business fast.

 That’s because you can’t clone yourself four to eight times (assuming 4-8 keywords per niche—following Amazon algorithm approach).